SarahBass/downloadFitbitClock/README.md

 >
 > Click the clockface and then click "Remove clock face".

-tip: You may want to uninstall the clockface and then re-install it to try again, especially if you partially downloaded it, but it is still in your gallery.
-When you start the new download, try to keep your device awake while it downloads.
-If you see a red X on your watch and it vibrates the download has completed, but it has also failed.
-The bar will start going back and forth, but at this point uninstall because it is unlikely to connect again.
-It is better to start with a fresh installation.
-Downloading from a tablet or laptop tends to be more successful for large files than a cellphone.
+*If you see a red X on your watch and it vibrates the download has completed, but has failed.
+The bar will start going back and forth.
+See Most important tip for instructions.

 ![alt text](https://github.com/SarahBass/downloadFitbitClock/blob/main/Untitled%2011.png)

-> ## One Last tip: If all of the above does not work, TRY THIS:
+> ## Most Important Tip:
 >
->Restart Fitbit Versa and turn Phone OFF/ON
+>After Failed Upload, restart Fitbit Versa and turn Phone OFF/ON
 >
 >Sync Device on app menu
 >
->Try again
+>Connect watch to charger.
+>
+>Select Clock Face.
+Install.
+Place phone or Device next to watch.
+Wait 5 full minutes.

 ## Good Luck!